ex188/cse15l-lab-reports/lab1.md

 You should see something similar to this in your terminal while running on remote computer:

-For example, this is a "ls -a" command, it will show all the entries staring from . to your current directory
+For example, this is a ```ls -a``` command, it will show all the entries staring from . to your current directory
  ![image](https://user-images.githubusercontent.com/98847913/230798791-2d7cc5c8-029b-4a14-ad1a-db7ffce5ac3b.png)

-Here's another example of doing "ls -f", you will list all the commands in directory order.
+Here's another example of doing ```ls -f```, you will list all the commands in directory order.
  ![image](https://user-images.githubusercontent.com/98847913/233855966-7a95f0fb-fadb-410e-93df-0cb3d7808af8.png)

 In order to log out of the remote server in your terminal, type ```Ctrl-D``` or run the command ```exit```